The Complexity of HyperQPTL: HyperQPTL

-Then, we express the following properties using only first- and second-order quantification: \begin{itemize} \item $\mathcal{T}$ does indeed only contain encodings of traces over $\ap$, i.e., it encodes a set~$T$ of traces. \item The image of~$\mathcal{S}$ only contains traces over $T$, if the first argument is a trace variable, and traces over~$\set{\propvar}$, if the first input is a propositional variable~$\propvar$. \item For every $A \in (\pow{\nats})^*$ encoding a trace assignment~$\Pi_t$ and a propositional assignment~$\Pi_p$ such that all universally quantified trace variables in $\phi$ are mapped by $\Pi_t$ to some trace encoding of a trace in $T$ and all universally quantified propositional variables~$\propvar$ in $\phi$ are mapped by $\Pi_p$ to an encoding of a trace over $\set{\propvar}$, $\mathcal{E}(A,\cdot,\cdot)$ satisfies the consistency conditions (i.e., $\mathcal{E}$ indeed encodes the expansion) and we have $\mathcal{E}(A,n_0,0) = 1$, where $n_0$ is the natural number encoding $\psi$. \end{itemize} We leave the tedious, but standard, details to the reader. \end{proof}
+Then, we express the following properties using only first- and second-order quantification: \begin{itemize} \item $\mathcal{T}$ does indeed only contain encodings of traces over $\ap$, i.e., it encodes a set~$T$ of traces (using the formula~$\phi_\istrace$ from above). \item The image of~$\mathcal{S}$ only contains traces over $T$, if the first argument is a trace variable, and traces over~$\set{\propvar}$, if the first input is a propositional variable~$\propvar$ (using a formula~$\phi_\skolemformat(\mathcal{S},\enc(\phi))$ of second-order arithmetic). \item For every $A \in (\pow{\nats})^*$ encoding a trace assignment~$\Pi_t$ and a propositional assignment~$\Pi_p$ such that \begin{itemize} \item $(\Pi_t, \Pi_p)$ is consistent with the Skolem functions encoded by $\mathcal{S}$,